sfyll/sfyll.github.io/blog_post/the-case-for-protocol-debt/index.md

 ---
 title: 'Protocol Debt: Turning DAOs into Defensible Growth Engines'
 date: '2025-06-25'
-summary: 'The essay explores the ill-defined capital structure of DeFi protocols and argues for a new, more ambitious and defensible chapter of growth'
+summary: 'The essay explores the ill-defined capital structure of DeFi protocols and argues for a new, more ambitious and defensible chapter of growth.'
-featured_image: 'cover-picture.jpg'
+featured_image: 'cover-picture.png'
 categories:
   - Economics
   - Blockchain